frediff/AI_Image_Toolkit/README.md

 # AI_Image_Toolkit
-This project is about a simple AI toolkit to identify important objects within an image by trying to draw bounding boxes and segmenting the image into its constituents.
+This project is about a simple AI toolkit to identify important objects (with a certain *confidence* value) within an image by trying to draw bounding boxes and segmenting the image into its constituents.

 **To run the tool simply run the `toolkit.py` as an executable**
 ## Here are some screenshots :